wdmg/yii2-tickets/README.md

 # Status and version [in progress development]
+* v.1.1.2 - Bugfix, routing and refactoring
 * v.1.1.1 - Update Yii2 version
-* v.1.1.0 - Added module name and description, translations.
-Routing fix.
-* v.1.0.7 - Fixing route rules, added WYSIWYG editor